Administrate/tech-radar/readme.md

 ## What ?

-The Radar is a document that sets out the changes that are currently interesting regarding software development.
+The Radar is a document that sets out the changes that are currently interesting regarding software development at Administrate.
-It is published by a company called Thoughtworks.
-You can find more information about it [here](https://www.thoughtworks.com/radar/faq).

 ## Why ?